Punk in Poland of the 1980s

 During that historical period in Poland all of them were united in

 The readers in the West should have known that SOLIDARITY was very popular

-among musicians and fans of punk rock in Western Europe,
+among the musicians and fans of punk rock in the Western Europe,

 USA and Canada.
-For instance, a smashing British band ANGELIC
+For example, a smashing British band ANGELIC

 UPSTARTS dedicated their song entitled: "Solidarity" to the

 Polish movement.
 The lyrics should have paid a tribute to the

 pioneers - workers of "Lublin July", that is still so easy to forget

 (FSC LUBLIN, WSK ŚWIDNIK) and "Gdańsk August".
 The crews of those